 Q: I’m vegan/vegetarian, will I have to participate in harvesting or eating animals?
 Will animal parts be cooked with my food?

 No, you will not have to participate in any part of animal husbandry that you don’t want to if you are not using animal products.
-Additionally, all vegetarian food will be prepared separate from animal foods and all animal food waste products will be placed in a separate receptacle and handled by omnivores.
+Additionally, all vegetarian food will be prepared separately from animal foods.

 Q: Who will be processing the animals into food and other byproducts?